DaDouglasLi/calm-flow/README.md

 # calm-flow

-A meditative web experience that combines background pink-ish noise with slow breathing and a generative abstract visual, both responding to typing cadence.
-The site has no start/stop UI; visuals auto-run, audio auto-plays or starts on first interaction per browser policy.
+A meditative desktop application that combines background pink-ish noise with slow breathing and a generative abstract visual, both responding to typing cadence.
+Built with Electron for cross-platform desktop experience with global keyboard detection that works even when the app is hidden.

 This is a project built for HackWashU 2025.

 ## Features
+- **Desktop Application** - Native Electron app with cross-platform support (Windows, macOS, Linux)
+- **Global Keyboard Detection** - Responds to typing even when the app is minimized or hidden behind other windows
-- Real-time typing cadence analysis - Monitors keystroke timing and calculates smoothed inter-key intervals (IKI) to detect typing rhythm
+- **Real-time typing cadence analysis** - Monitors keystroke timing and calculates smoothed inter-key intervals (IKI) to detect typing rhythm
-- Audio-visual synchronization - Synchronizes breathing frequencies between pink noise audio engine and visual breathing animation for unified meditative experience
+- **Audio-visual synchronization** - Synchronizes breathing frequencies between pink noise audio engine and visual breathing animation for unified meditative experience
-- Dynamic parameter mapping - Maps typing cadence to audio parameters (gain, cutoff, breath rate) and visual parameters (speed, detail, saturation) with smooth transitions
+- **Dynamic parameter mapping** - Maps typing cadence to audio parameters (gain, cutoff, breath rate) and visual parameters (speed, detail, saturation) with smooth transitions
-- Light intensity control - Dramatic brightness slider that controls visual elements (stars, ripples, gradients) and applies dark overlay for ambient lighting control
+- **Light intensity control** - Dramatic brightness slider that controls visual elements (stars, ripples, gradients) and applies dark overlay for ambient lighting control
+- **Native Menu & Shortcuts** - Desktop menu bar with keyboard shortcuts for full-screen, dev tools, and app control

 ## Team members
 Da Li